Dr. Kenneth Walker (Co-Director)

 Born and raised in San Antonio, Texas, my family has deep roots in the Yanaguana region.
 I earned my Bachelor of Arts in Humanities and Master of Science in Environmental Science from the University of Texas at San Antonio (UTSA).
 My graduate research focused on the effects of anticoagulant rodenticides (rodent poisons) on raptors (birds of prey) and I also worked in raptor rehabilitation where I assisted in the care and husbandry of injured, sick, and orphaned birds of prey like hawks, owls, eagles, falcons, vultures, caracaras, kites, crows and ravens, as well as learning basic falconry techniques.
 I am of Lipan Apache descent and birds have special cultural significance to me and my family.
 I love and appreciate that the Urban Bird Project brings together Birds and Indigenous culture for the greater community.

-Brenda Daniela Rivera López (Mellon Graduate Fellow)
+Brenda Daniela Rivera López (Mellon Graduate Fellow, COEHD)

 Brenda is an international student originally from Mexico, raised and born in Monterrey, Nuevo León, and identifies herself as Mexicana and Latina.
 She is a doctoral full-time student in the Educational Leadership and Policy Studies program emphasized in Higher Education at the University of Texas at San Antonio.
 With up to 10 years of working trajectory in the academic field, her research is focused on experiences and struggles faced by Mujeres Mexicanas in the U.S. Educational System through testimonios, spotlighting the experiences of Mexicanas as they strive for success in Higher Education as a result of transmigration to the U.S.